Delhi Agreement: War crimes suspects

 Among the PoWs, 195 Pakistani military officers held in India were identified as prime war crimes suspects.
 Pakistan pressed for their release as one of its key demands.
 It pressured several Muslim countries to withhold recognition of Bangladesh until the release of the 195 officers.
 India favoured their repatriation to Pakistan.
 In the text of the agreement, the Foreign Minister of Bangladesh, Kamal Hossain, stated that:

 the excesses and manifold crimes committed by those prisoners of war constituted, according to the relevant provisions of the UN General Assembly resolutions and international law, war crimes, crimes against humanity and genocide, and that there was universal consensus that persons charged with such crimes as 195 Pakistani prisoners of war should be held to account and subjected to the due process of law.

 Pakistan evaded Bangladesh's request to hold the trial of war crimes suspects.
-However, Aziz Ahmed, the Pakistani delegate at the Delhi meeting, stated that his government "deeply regretted any crimes that may have been committed".
+On April 9, 1974, Bangladesh-India-Pakistan signed the agreement in New Delhi.

 Legacy

 The repatriation was an important milestone in the establishment of diplomatic relations in 1974.
 In Bangladesh, many repatriated officials rose to prominence.
 A notable example was Justice Abdus Sattar, the 9th President of Bangladesh.
-Many repatriated military personnel served in the leadership of the Bangladesh Armed Forces, including Rear Admiral Mahbub Ali Khan and Lt General Muhammad Mahbubur Rahman.
+Many repatriated military personnel served in the leadership of the Bangladesh Armed Forces, including Rear Admiral Mahbub Ali Khan, Lt General Muhammad Mahbubur Rahman and Lt Gen Attiq ur Rehman (a Lt Col, commanding an Anti Aircraft Artillery Regiment in 1971).

 Pakistan's inability to repatriate stateless Urdu-speakers in Bangladesh as well as its refusal to try those accused of war crimes remains a major sore point in Bangladesh-Pakistan relations.